tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

-**How did this roster happen?** This is basically the same as their TI10 .
+**How did this roster happen?** This is basically the same as their TI10 roster except with SVG swapped out for Fata.
 'They' being Quincy Crew.
 This is Quincy Crew.
+This was not always Quincy Crew, however.
+During Tour 1 and 2 the Quinn and Yawar crew had Khezu, Milan, and ponlo by their side.
+They did not #StayCrew for long.
+Starting Tour 3, MSS and Lelis returned from hiatus and Fata needed somewhere to go after getting the boot from Tundra.

 **How was their DPC year?** 582 points